Welsh Australian Rules Football League: WARFL League and Grand Final results

-WARFL Player Awards
+Player awards

 League and National representative teams

 Two representative sides are organised by the WARFL, one to represent the national league which is an all-stars side known as the "WARFL Red Devils" drawn solely from the WARFL regardless of nationality.

 The other representative team organised by the WARFL is the Welsh national team known as the "Cymru Red Dragons".
 The Red Dragons is primarily made up of players from the WARFL, however does include Welsh players from other leagues around the world.